Rotten, tartar-encrusted teeth and stinky breath are not okay.

 Crunching through and gnawing on a wing doesn’t just scrape off plaque and tartar.

 It’s a great mental challenge for cats used to eating “easy food”.
-Cats who exclusively consume a modern diet of canned food or kibble rarely get the chance to exert their jaw muscles or challenge their minds by working on a single task for an extended period of time.
+Cats who exclusively consume a modern diet of soft canned food or kibble rarely get the chance to exert their jaw muscles or challenge their minds by working on a single task for an extended period of time.
 Like a treat-dispensing toy, the chicken wing will only pay off after a bit of work.

 The importance of mental exercise is often underestimated.
 Believe me, there is a huge difference between an under-stimulated cat and one who regularly engages in active play and is allowed to embrace their natural instincts.
 Eating a raw chicken wing is just one way to strengthen your cat’s mind—and our cats are always invigorated by it!